Financial-Times/o-brand/README.md

 );
 ```

-A nested map configures a variant, which may provide new variables or more commonly a different value for an existing variable.
+A nested map configures a variant, which may provide new variables or a different value for an existing variable.
 E.g. for an `inverse` variant which has a different value for the variable `example-background`:

 ```scss
 $variables: (